Coffee Equipment Maintenance in Jacksonville FL | Busy Bean Coffee

 Extended Equipment Lifespan

 Commercial espresso machines last 7–10 years with proper care, but neglect can cut that to 3–4 years.
 Given that a quality machine costs $5,000–$20,000, maintenance more than pays for itself.
+I've seen machines that were well-maintained last over 12 years in high-volume settings.

 Compare the approaches: